joergschwarzwaelder/hhc2023/Objective-5/README.md

 **Difficultree: 🎄🎄**
 **Location: Christmas Island: Rudolph's Rest**

-In this objective the player gets hand on experience with the Azure CLI.
+In this objective the player gets hands on experience with the Azure CLI.

 ```
 elf@16e0a0834f6e:~$ az help | less